Emotional Intelligence Coaching Certification (EICC)

 Suffice it to say, BEI’s programs now reflect and capture a more dynamic and Embodied model of emotional intelligence to keep pace with the emerging science and how we can become more skillful with all of our perceptions—as well as our emotions.
 Hence, the inspiration for our company’s new name: Beyond EI.
 We each need to do more than simply learn about EI, we need to embody what it means to be emotionally intelligent.
 We need to BEI!

-After all, what good is a map if we never set foot on the journey or worse yet don’t know how to progress once we do?
+What good is a map if we never set foot on the journey or worse yet don’t progress on the path once we do?

 Changing any habit or behavior can be challenging.
 That’s why we’ve created a coaching and training approach that anticipates where our clients (and eventually yours) need support and practice.
 We’ve integrated evidence-based micro-techniques into a Learn, Apply, Reflect model for our clients to practice what they are learning about while they are learning about it.

-Each and every aspect of the EICC program has been carefully designed to bring about lasting habit change and to work with our capacity to embody EI.
-With the support and guidance of a certified EI Coach, you’ll learn to recognize and act on where you have agency in your own life.
+Each and every aspect of the EICC program has been carefully designed to bring about lasting habit change and you learn how to work with your own design.
+With the support and guidance of a certified EI Coach, you’ll learn to recognize where you have agency and the various ways in which you can show up more consciously and act with intentionality.

-Drawing upon evidence-based techniques, real-time feedback, and an applied coaching model, our aim is simple: to give coaches a framework to help their clients embody their own Emotional Intelligence.
+Drawing upon micro-techniques and embodied EI practices, we give coaches a framework to work with their clients to embody their own Emotional Intelligence.

 We have crafted a transformational learning journey that brings benefit to you, your clients, and your collective circles of influence—the people, communities, and organizations you serve.